Volunteer in Cape Verde with Abroad Escape.

 You need to arrive at Praia International Airport (RAI) on Sunday.
 Your program begins with Sunday arrival, and airport pickup is included on the scheduled arrival day.

 Full arrival instructions are provided after acceptance, so please wait to book flights until your place is confirmed.
-All arrival details and local contact information are shared in advance to ensure a smooth transition.
+All arrival details and local contact information are shared in advance.

 A member of the local team will meet you at the airport and transfer you to your accommodation, where you will meet other volunteers.